Watching the Tree Grow

 Interplanetary – Interstellar Speciation

-The idea that lifeforms may be transmitted from planet to planet, or even between star systems is being to settle.
+The idea that lifeforms may be transmitted from planet to planet, or even between star systems is being to settled.
 A large meteor or astroid strike on a planet with life can potentially blast a large mass beyond the gravitational pull of the planet.
 The Allan Hill meteorite found in 1996 in Antarctica and originating from Mars opened the debate whether it contained life.

 More importantly inter-celestial fragments opened the notion that large meteor or asteroid strikes on Earth would carry chunks of the earth with its lifeforms to space.
 Studies show that some species could survive interstellar flight, such as the small water-bear (tardigrade), nematode worms, cynobacteria, spores, or seeds.
 It has now been discussed that the diversity of life on Earth can be transferred off the planet when high atmospheric dust is knocked from gravitational orbit by charged particles and set on its way to other planetary or even interstellar bodies.
 Large volcanic activity can list participate in getting masses of dust, debris with varying fauna/flora into the upper atmosphere.